 Our projects range from small rear entry additions to elegant, expansive homes and everything in between.
 No matter the size of your project or your construction budget, if you value quality design, we value working with you.
 While many of our projects are located in the Minneapolis/St. Paul area, we have designed lake homes and cabins in northern Minnesota and projects across the region including Iowa and Wisconsin.
 No matter where you are or where your project is located, we can assist you.

 Each project starts with an understanding of the environment in which it will reside.
 Our goal is to make the additions and renovations that we design look like they have always been there and every new home respond to its unique site.
 If being environmentally friendly is a priority the best way to go green is to only build what you need.

 Developing a design that is effective and efficient is the best way to maximize the outcome while minimizing the potential impact you have on the environment.
 We strive to utilize energy efficient products balancing performance with cost.
 Going green is not primarily about the products you use, but rather the design in which you will use them.
-We have participated in the Minnesota GreenStar program, which helps you make the energy efficiency and sustainability decisions that are right for you.
+We have participated in third party programs, which help you make the energy efficiency and sustainability decisions that are right for you.

 Frequently Asked Questions

 Each year when I talk to excited homeowners at home shows I wonder who will be the first to ask me, “Why do I need a residential architect for a home remodeling project or to design my custom home?”
 More…Hide

 When you see a home designed by a residential architect you know there is something different, something unique.
 You can’t always say what it is, but you see it.
 So, the question comes, “Why do I need an architect?”